SOA From the Bottom Up - The Best Approach to Service Oriented Architecture

 To understand what went wrong, let's take a look at some of the flawed ideas that cause so many top-down SOA initiatives to fail.

-Top Down SOA Wisdom: The SOA "Adoption Team" selects and purchases a proprietary SOA Governance product.
+Top-Down SOA Wisdom: The SOA "Adoption Team" selects and purchases a proprietary SOA Governance product.
 Development teams will then learn and use this product, both to re-design all existing systems and to design future projects.

-Why It Doesn't Work: Massive expense combined with lack of developer input and vendor lock-in is a recipe for disaster.
+Why It Doesn't Work: Massive expense combined with a lack of developer input and vendor lock-in is a recipe for disaster.

-In the top-down SOA model, companies often sought to pass the complex task of SOA adoption to a single team.
+In the top-down SOA model, companies often wanted to pass the complex task of SOA adoption to a single team.
 This team would then be responsible for driving all aspects of adoption.
 In the days when SOA was the hottest buzzword around, these departments were under heavy pressure to put an SOA in place as soon as possible, and SOA vendors were more than happy to prey on these fears.
 As a result, the first step in the SOA process for many companies was the purchase of a multi-million dollar SOA Governance Framework.

 There are three problems with this approach.
 First, it virtually guarantees vendor lock-in.
 While vendor lock-in is sometimes tolerated by companies in application server products, where the loop of interoperability is fairly closed, it has absolutely no place in an integration architecture.
 It's hard enough to make accurate predictions about how your needs may shift in the future without having made a multi-million dollar commitment to a single company's roadmap.
 SOA is about what YOUR organization needs - not what a vendor tells you that you need.
 Don't forget that your needs aren't just a list of systems that need to work together - your solution needs to make things easier for your developers and users, too.